Daniel Sotres

-Daniel 'Dani' Sotres Castañeda (born 21 May 1993) is a Spanish footballer who plays as a goalkeeper.
+Daniel 'Dani' Eduardo Sotres Castañeda (born 21 May 1993) is a Spanish footballer who plays as a goalkeeper for Tercera Federación club Gimnástica.

 Club career

 Sotres was born in Santiago de Cudeyo, Medio Cudeyo, Cantabria.
 A product of local Racing de Santander's youth ranks, he made his debut for the first team on 9 April 2012 (one month shy of his 19th birthday), coming off the bench to replace the injured Mario Fernández in a 3–0 La Liga away loss against Málaga CF. He was handed his first start three days later, but his team against lost by the same scoreline, at home to RCD Mallorca, being eventually relegated at the season's end.

 Sotres was definitely promoted to Racing's main squad for the 2012–13 campaign, going on to feature in 14 Segunda División games – 15 overall – as they again dropped down a level.
 On 29 January 2014, with the club immerse in a financial crisis, he moved to Recreativo de Huelva but had to wait until March to start playing.

 On 29 July 2015, Sotres was loaned back to his first club Racing for one year, with an option to a permanent three-year deal after the expiration of the loan.
 On 31 August of the following year he signed for another reserve team, Atlético Levante UD also of the third division.

 On 10 July 2017, Sotres agreed to a one-year deal at RC Celta de Vigo, being assigned to the B side still in the third tier.
 On 28 August of the following year, he joined Salamanca CF UDS of the same league.

 Sotres returned to the Spanish top flight on 24 July 2020 after signing for Cádiz CF, but was loaned to third-division side CF Rayo Majadahonda on 24 September of that year.
-In the summer of 2021, he moved to Cultural y Deportiva Leonesa on a two-year contract.
+In the summer of 2021, he moved to Cultural y Deportiva Leonesa on a two-year contract; on 27 August, his 25th-minute blunder became the first goal of the newly created Primera División RFEF, in a 0–2 home loss against his former employers.

+In January 2023, Sotres moved down to Segunda Federación with Gimnástica de Torrelavega on a free transfer.